mohammadalhindi1/Net_Practice/README.md

 When traffic crosses multiple routers, every router must know the next hop toward the destination.

-The forward path and reverse path must both be valid.
+The forward path and the reverse path must both be valid.

 ---